Minimal History-Deterministic Co-B\"uchi Automata: Congruences and Passive Learning: Canonical Automaton

 Note that $u_1u_2\siml u$ and $\sfl(u,v) = \sfl(u_1,u_2v)$ imply $(u,v) \tbe (u_1,u_2v)$.
 We call a class of $\tbe$ pointed if it contains a pointed pair. \end{defi} While the notion "pointed" is a central definition of the paper, it is not easy to motivate it at this stage.
 We try to give some intuition in the following example, and give some motivations later when we show technical properties of pointed elements and classes.

 \begin{exa} Continuing Example~\ref{ex:ak}, the "pointed" pairs are those of the form $(u,v)$ where $v$ contains all but one of the letters.
 Indeed, if $v$ does not contain $a_i$ and $a_j$ for $i \not= j$, then let $v_i$ be such that $v_iv$ contains all letters except $a_j$.
 Then $(u,v_iv) \napproxbot$ and $a_j \in \sfl(u,v)$ while $a_j \not\in \sfl(u,v_iv)$ because $(u,v_iva_j) \approxbot$.
-So out of the $2^k$ classes there are only $k$ classes that contain "pointed" elements.
+So out of the $2^k$ classes there are only $k$ classes that can contain "pointed" elements.
+Indeed, if $(u,v)$ is such that $v$ contains all but one letter then it is pointed, as for every $(u_1,u_2)$, either $u_2v$ contains the same letters as $v$ or contains all the letters, and in the latter case $(u_1,u_2v)\approxbot$.
 The rough intuition is as follows.
 There can be several reasons for a word to be in a language $L$: in the example, each $a_i$ not appearing infinitely often is such a reason.
 A "history-deterministic" automaton needs a component for each individual reason to check whether it is satisfied.
 The classes of $\tbe$ roughly correspond to subsets of reasons, and the classes of "pointed" pairs correspond to exactly one reason. \end{exa}

 Here is a more complicated example when $\siml$ is not trivial.